tweag/python-monorepo-example/content/blog/2020-12-16-trustix-announcement/index.md

 But how do we know that we aren't installing something malicious from these providers?

 Typically, we trust these binaries because we trust the provider.
-We believe that they were built from trusted trusted sources, in a trusted computational environment, and with trusted build instructions.
+We believe that they were built from trusted sources, in a trusted computational environment, and with trusted build instructions.
-But even if the provider does everything transparently and in good faith, these could still be _anything_ if the provider's system is compromised.
+But even if the provider does everything transparently and in good faith, the binaries could still be _anything_ if the provider's system is compromised.
 In other words, the build process requires _trust_ even if all build inputs (sources, dependencies, build scripts, etc...) are known.

 Overcoming this problem is hard -- after all, how can we verify the output of arbitrary build inputs?